 An art director is someone who is responsible for the visual style and images in magazines, newspapers, product packaging, and movie and television productions.
-They create the overall design and direct others who develop artwork or layouts.
+They create the overall design for a project, and also direct others who develop the artwork or layouts.
 Art directors work for advertising and public relations firms, newspaper and magazine publishers, specialized design services firms, and the theatre, motion picture and video industries.

 What does an Art Director do?

 An art director typically oversees the work of other designers and artists who produce images for television, film, live performances, advertisements, or video games.
 They determine the overall style or tone desired for each project and articulate their vision to artists who submit images, such as illustrations, graphics, photographs, charts and graphs, or stage and movie sets.